JamesKindon/jkindon.github.io/blog/_posts/2023-10-25-citrix-persistent-vm-migration.md

 The script is designed to move a dedicated single-session machines from one CVAD site to another whilst retaining full power management.
 It does the following:

--  Queries a Source Delivery Controller (CVAD) for dedicated machines that you specify.
+-  Queries a Source Delivery Controller (CVAD) for dedicated machines.
 This can be either via a Catalog, or a list of machines that you specify.
 -  Queries a Target Delivery Controller (CVAD) to understand target Catalog, Hypervisor Connection, Delivery Group etc. If you forget to provide these, you will be presented with an appropriate list of candidates.
 -  Sanity checks a whole load of things to make sure that hypervisor types are the same, target Catalogs are not of a provisioned type, source machines are not PVS provisioned etc.
 -  Executes a migration from Site 1 to Site 2 handling: